amsound/pihub-remote-nrf/README.md

   * listen-capable sources include `airplay`, `wifi`, and `multiroom-secondary`
   * a `listen` device-state signal is emitted when the speaker enters one of those sources with active playback truth

-* **Samsung SmartThings backend**
+* **Samsung soundbar local backend**
-  * `listen` is derived from SmartThings speaker state
+  * `listen` is derived from the soundbar’s local AirPlay `/info` endpoint
-  * Samsung AirPlay/listen mode is inferred from cloud state such as soundbar power and source/sound-from details
-  * some speaker operations are not exposed by the public SmartThings API
+  * AirPlay activity is detected from `statusFlags` using the active-session bit
+  * volume and mute are controlled locally over Google Cast
+  * `stop_playback` is implemented as a Cast app launch to interrupt active AirPlay playback
-  * for the Samsung backend, unsupported speaker operations used by generic flows or direct speaker actions may be intentionally skipped rather than treated as hard failures
+  * unsupported speaker operations used by generic flows or direct speaker actions may be intentionally skipped rather than treated as hard failures

 These signals are edge-triggered and intended to behave more like live state changes than periodic polling.